Initial Appearance Court In Maricopa County & Pinal County For Sex Crime Charges

 Initial Appearance In Maricopa vs. Pinal County

 • Maricopa County: IA hearings occur at the 24-hour, 7-day-a-week open ITR facility.
 It’s not unusual for a person who was arrested in the afternoon to stand before a judge at midnight.
-Our lawyers are familiar with these midnight hearings and prepared to act fast.
+Our lawyers are familiar with these midnight hearings and are prepared to act on behalf of our client when the time comes.

 • Pinal County: IA hearings are held at the jail or designated court building.
-While not 24/7 like Maricopa, the system is still streamlined, and having counsel present makes bail arguments right away.
+While not 24/7 like Maricopa, the system is still streamlined, and having a private attorney from the start will be essential to your bail argument and release conditions.

 After The Initial Appearance

-If the bail is posted—or if the defendant is released on recognizance—it will be processed out of jail within 12–48 hours in Maricopa County.
+If the bail is posted or if the defendant is released on recognizance, they will be processed out of jail within 12–48 hours in Maricopa County.
 Once released, the case will proceed toward arraignment in Superior Court, where the defendant will make a formal plea of not guilty and be assigned their future court dates.

 Speak With An Arizona Sex Crimes Defense Attorney Immediately